Revised on 28 July 2020, 8:00 a.m.

 As of 18 March 2020, only four airports located in Toronto, Montreal, Calgary, and Vancouver accept international flights.
 Flights arriving from the U.S., Mexico, the Caribbean, or Saint-Pierre and Miquelon are not affected by this measure and can land at their regular destinations.

-Another order under the Quarantine Act, in effect until 30 June 2020, coupled with an interim order under the Aeronautics Act, completes the current set of rules that apply to private operators of Canadian aircrafts, air carriers with scheduled international flights and passengers.
+Another Order in Council under the Quarantine Act, in effect until 31 July 2020, coupled with an interim order under the Aeronautics Act, completes the current set of rules that apply to private operators of Canadian aircrafts, air carriers with scheduled international flights and passengers.
 A passenger showing symptoms of COVID-19 will be denied boarding regardless of nationality, and it is the private operator or air carrier’s duty to ask about passengers’ symptoms and inform them of the government orders.
 In addition, starting 20 April 2020, passengers must wear non-medical masks.
 Hefty penalties exist to enforce this, especially if a passenger makes a false statement.
 A person denied boarding because of the COVID-19 health checks must wait 14 days before attempting to fly again, unless they present a medical certificate indicating the symptoms were not linked to COVID-19.

 3. Exemption for Temporary Foreign Workers